TLeconte/adsbdec/README.md

 ## Compile

-   Need libusb and libairspy or librtlsdr
+   Need gcc cmake libusb-dev and libairspy-dev or librtlsdr-dev

   Just do

 > mkdir build ; cd build

-> cmake -Dairspy=ON  OR -Drtl=ON ..
+> cmake -Dairspy=ON .. ; make ; sudo make install

+or

-> make
+> cmake -Drtl=ON .. ; make ; sudo make install